GovTech-CSG/PaddingOracleHunter/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/govtech-csg/PaddingOracleHunter/issues)

+ * If you find bugs, kindly log us an [issue ticket](https://github.com/govtech-csg/PaddingOracleHunter/issues) to report them.
+Do ensure that the bug has not already been reported by searching on GitHub under Issues.
-If you have any recommendations that you think could improve the tool, we welcome you to contribute.
+ * If you have any recommendations that you think could improve the tool, we welcome you to contribute.
 Together we can make Padding Oracle Hunter more useful to the community.
 ## Submitting changes
 Please send a [GitHub Pull Request to us](https://github.com/govtech-csg/PaddingOracleHunter/pull/new/master) with a clear list of what you have done and the potential impact to the tool if there is any.